mcclure/emu-coop/index.md

 * [snes9x-coop](https://github.com/mcclure/emu-coop/releases/download/1.0.1/snes9x-coop-1.0.1.zip) (Version 1.0.1)

 The above are for Windows.
+You may need to install the "x86" version of the [VS2015 C++ redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 If you are on Mac or Linux, you can get this working by dropping built copies of LuaSocket and IUPLua into the folder with the Lua files.
 I will try to get a Mac version uploaded soon.

-**Did you get an error like "module could not be found"?** Try installing the [VS2015 C++ redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145) from Microsoft— the "x86" version, not "x64".

 ## Running